Torus bundle Liouville domains are stably Weinstein: Introduction

 In Section~\ref{section:background} we recall the machinery by which Liouville domains may be treated as hypersurfaces in contact manifolds, and also give a simple criterion for determining whether or not a Liouville domain is Weinstein.
 This criterion motivates our understanding of what it means for Liouville dynamics to be ``simplified," and thus the sort of local operations we should develop.

 Sections~\ref{section:box_folds_pl} and~\ref{section:box_folds_smooth} are spent developing and exploring our first local operations: \emph{box folds}.
+The former section is dedicated to a piecewise-linear version of the box fold, primarily to build intuition and understanding; the smooth version which we make use of is defined in the latter section.
+The smooth analysis is technically independent from the piecewise-linear analysis, but is facilitated by the understanding developed in the piecewise-linear setting.
 As noted above, these operations will prove insufficient for our purposes, but will be a fundamental building block in our desired local operation.

 In Section~\ref{section:chimney_folds} we introduce \emph{chimney folds}, which are a variation on box folds and the primary component of the blocking apparatus.
-We define the blocking apparatus and prove Proposition~\ref{prop:mainprop} in Section~\ref{section:proof_main_prop}.
+Again, we study a piecewise-linear version of the construction first before defining the technically independent smooth version.
+We define the blocking apparatus and prove Theorem~\ref{prop:mainprop} in Section~\ref{section:proof_main_prop}.

-Sections~\ref{section:technical_properties} and~\ref{section:mitsumatsu} give an application of our local operation, and a title to our paper.
-Namely, we discuss in Section~\ref{section:technical_properties} some technical properties which are useful when installing blocking apparatuses.
-In Section~\ref{section:mitsumatsu} we recall Mitsumatsu's construction of Liouville-but-not-Weinstein domains, and then explain how blocking apparatuses can be used to make these domains Weinstein, following a single stabilization.
+We discuss in Section~\ref{section:technical_properties} some technical properties which are useful when installing blocking apparatuses and in Section~\ref{section:mitsumatsu} we prove Theorem~\ref{thm:torus-bundle-domains}.